fireheart12/Stock_Investment/README.md

 ## (VII) Configuring The Dataset For Deep Learning :

 Since we had planned to use an LSTM model for time-series prediction, the conversion of dataset's shape from 1-D to 3-D tensor became mandatory.
-For this we grouped the values from the past **time_step** days into one and stacked such units one behind each other.
+For this we grouped the values from the past **time_step** days into one and stacked such units one behind the other.

 *Tensor shapes illustration* :